10 Most Popular Vocational Programs

-6. Vocational training/certificate.
+6. Vocational education/certificate.
 Skin care specialists top the list of fastest growing occupations with an expected increase of 38 percent in jobs.
 Hairdressers and stylists, cosmetologists, manicurists and pedicurists and barbers are all expected to see increases in job opportunities.
-The time to complete vocational training or a certificate program varies by career and according to state regulations.
+The time to complete vocational education or a certificate program varies by career and according to state regulations.

 8. Associate degree.
 Almost every aspect of business has a corresponding associate degree program including business administration, accounting, acquisition and contract management, economics, marketing, human resources and more.

 9. Vocational education/certificate.
 A number of careers fall under this category including heating, air conditioning and refrigeration mechanics and installers; medical equipment repairers; security and fire alarm installers; audio and video technicians; electrical and electronics repairers; electronic home entertainment equipment installers and repairers; automobile mechanics and welders.
 Program lengths can vary.

 10. Associate degree.
 Vocational education is available for a variety of careers in this category: civil engineering technician, avionics technician and drafting and design engineer.
 Programs are also available in automotive technology, construction technology and mechanic and repair technologies.